John P. Angelos: Racing and gaming industry

-A lifelong supporter of Thoroughbred racing, Angelos serves on the board of the directors of the Maryland Million, one of the nation's best-known single days of horse racing competition.
-Founded by sportscaster Jim McKay in 1986, the Maryland Million brings together local horse breeders, owners, trainers, jockeys, Maryland businesses and racing organizations to showcase Maryland's best Thoroughbred racehorses in an intramural championship competition.
+A lifelong supporter of Thoroughbred racing, Angelos serves on the board of the directors of the Maryland Million, an annual one-day program of 11 races.
 Angelos has also managed breeding interests and has participated in other racing and breeding-related partnerships in Maryland, New York and across the East Coast.
 Additionally, he brought popular New York Thoroughbred racing – including Saturdays at Saratoga – to viewers throughout MASN's seven-state territory.

-Most recently, Angelos developed, distributed and served as executive producer of At the Post Live, an interactive racing show featuring horse racing personality and expert analyst Andy Serling with special guests live from Hattie's Restaurant in Saratoga Springs, New York.
+Most recently, Angelos developed, distributed and served as executive producer of At the Post Live, an interactive racing show featuring horse racing personality and analyst Andy Serling with special guests live from Hattie's Restaurant in Saratoga Springs, New York.
 At the Post Live airs throughout the Albany region on ESPN Radio 104.5 FM and online at ESPN's 1045theTeam.com as well as on the Daily Racing Form every Thursday evening.
 Throughout the season, special guests have included Hall of Fame trainer Nick Zito, elite trainers Kiaran McLaughlin, Chad Brown, Dale Romans and Ian Wilkes, Breeder's Cup champion jockeys Rosie Napravnik and Ramon Dominguez, Washington Post journalist, and creator of the industry-changing Beyer Speed Figures, Andy Beyer, and Daily Racing Form publisher and noted author and columnist, Steve Crist.

 In its first year, the program had strong local advertising support from a variety of corporate, nonprofit and media sponsors including Parting Glass Racing, the Christopher Dailey Foundation, ESPN Radio 104.5, Thoroughbred Building Solutions, Special Olympics New York, Hattie's Restaurant, New York Thoroughbred Breeders Inc., Daily Racing Form, Permanently Disabled Jockey's Fund, Saratoga Hospital Foundation and Camden Sports Productions.

 Additionally, Angelos is actively involved in philanthropic endeavors to support the racing community.
-He is an active supporter of the Thoroughbred Retirement Foundation—an equine sanctuary for retired Thoroughbred racehorses – and has donated a number sports experience packages to benefit the organization's annual gala.
+He is an active supporter of the Thoroughbred Retirement Foundation—an equine sanctuary for retired Thoroughbred racehorses – and has donated a number of sports experience packages to benefit the organization's annual gala.
 He has also donated similar packages to the Saratoga Hospital Foundation's Summer Benefit Auction as well as other local and industry fundraisers.

-Support for progressive organizations and candidates
+Political activity

-Outside of the sports and entertainment industries, John Angelos has been politically active and a strong supporter of progressive candidates and organizations both nationally and in Maryland.
+Outside of the sports and entertainment industries, John Angelos has been politically active and a strong supporter of Democratic candidates and organizations both nationally and in Maryland.

 In the past, he donated to the Democratic Senatorial Campaign Committee, the DNC Services Corp, Presidential candidates Joe Biden and Barack Obama, Congressman John Sarbanes, Democratic candidate for Congress Frank Kratovil, the Missouri Democratic State Committee, the Indiana Democratic Congressional Victory Committee and the Democratic Party of Colorado.